 Sociology Lens is an active and popular community website which brings together news, opinion, reviews and sociology research resources.
 The site aims to offer a lively and informative venue for faculty, graduate students, professionals and the wider public to discuss current issues in sociology.
 Originally launched as a companion to the online review journal, Sociology Compass, we are also linked to the associated industry leading Twitter profile Sociology Lens which is followed by over 25,000 researchers, policy-makers, practitioners, students, and professional organizations globally.

 Sociology Lens publishes articles in any and all of the following areas:

 - Sociology and current events, including the role of sociology in public discourse and mainstream media, placing a contemporary issue in sociological context.

 - Discipline-specific news such changes in teaching curricula, textbook controversies, new sources of funding, job search issues, upcoming conferences, post-conference reports.

 - Digital sociology such as reviews of new online collections, declassified documents, databases, or even an interview with the project’s founder.

 - Arts and book reviews – less formal than a review, a perspective on a new book, article, or film, and what it offers for your field.

 We’re looking for new contributors!
-To submit an article to Sociology Lens or become a News Editor, please contact firstname.lastname@example.org with a copy of your CV and details about your area of research.
+To submit an article to Sociology Lens or join our team of sub-editors, please contact firstname.lastname@example.org with a copy of your CV and details about your area of research.